 And it’s obvious.

 Polishing any skill needs practice.
-When we first try to sing, it’s sound terrible but when we start practising, it gets better.
+When we first try to sing, it sounds terrible but when we start practicing, it gets better.

-But, is it true that practice makes perfect you in signing?
+But, is it true that practice makes perfect you at signing?

-I saw many “struggling” singers who are practising for years and unfortunately, I haven’t noticed any major improvement in their singing till today.
-And the worse case is they can’t even realise it.
+I saw many “struggling” singers who are practicing for years and unfortunately, I haven’t noticed any major improvement in their singing till today.
+And the worse case is they can’t even realize it.

-But why, what’s the reason that practising for years can’t help improve their singing?
+But why, what’s the reason that practicing for years can’t help improve their singing?

 The reason is…

 They don’t know HOW TO LEARN SINGING.
-They don’t know the right strategies of practice.
+They don’t know the right strategies of the practice.

 Well, today I’m here to share you with 21 simple strategies to sing better which are used by all professional singers.
-As soon as you apply these proven strategies in your practising schedule, you will start to realise how fast you are improving your singing.
+As soon as you apply these proven strategies in your practicing schedule, you will start to realize how fast you are improving your singing.